The Winds of War: Overview

-The novel features a mixture of real and fictional characters that are all connected to the extended family of Victor "Pug" Henry, a fictional middle-aged naval officer and confidant of President Franklin Delano Roosevelt.
+The novel features a mixture of real and fictional characters who are all connected to the extended family of Victor "Pug" Henry, a fictional middle-aged naval officer and confidant of President Franklin Delano Roosevelt.
 The story arc begins six months before Germany's invasion of Poland in September 1939 and ends shortly after the attack on Pearl Harbor on December 7, 1941, when the United States and, by extension, the Henry family, enters the war as well.

 Wouk interspersed the narrative text with epistolic "excerpts" taken from a book written by one of the book's fictional characters, German general Armin von Roon, while he was in prison for war crimes.
 Victor Henry translates the volume in 1965 after coming across von Roon's German version.
 While the texts provide the reader with a German outlook on the war, Henry occasionally inserts notes as counterpoints to some of von Roon's statements.